dreamos82/Arduino-MouseGlove/README.md

 Actually it can only move the mouse pointer.
-The device port is defined in client/pointermouse.h (in the future maybe it will be a command line parameter), but for now you have to update the line:
+The default device port is defined in client/pointermouse.h If you want to change it you must update the line:

 ```C
 #define COM_PORT "/dev/ttyACM1"
 ```

-with your arduino port before compiling.
+with your preferred port before compiling.

 Here you can also define some parameters such as:
 * The speed factor used to set the cursor speed: